ahmedhathout93/e_commerce/README.md

        to make edit page dynamic and access specified user.
-    5- Coding edit page ( validating numeric userid from session and make a query from database to fetch all data related to this userid and insert it in form)
+    5- Coding edit page ( validating numeric userid from session and make a query from database to fetch all data related to this userid and insert it in form) 6- Coding update page as follow :
+       - adding update route in edit form action attribute
+       - use post method to send data from edit page to update page
+       - update these data in DB
+       - coding update method of password using additional hidden input and empty function to check is there a new password or add new one .
+       - adding form validation errors in array and print it using foreach loop and bootstap danger class.
+       - prevent updating DB if form validation not ok by checking if errors array is empty .